jpdefrutos/DDMR/README.md

 Please, consider citing our paper, if you find the work useful:
 <pre>
   @misc{frutos2022ddmr,
-  author={Pérez de Frutos, Javier and Pedersen, André and Pelanis, Egidijus and Bouget, David and Survarachakan, Shanmugapriya and Langø, Thomas and Lindseth, Frank and Elle, Ole-Jakob}, publisher = {arXiv}, title={Cross-modal transfer learning and adaptive multi-task learning for improved abdominal CT registration}, year={2022}, doi = {10.48550/ARXIV.2011.06033}, url = {https://arxiv.org/abs/2011.06033}}
+  author={Pérez de Frutos, Javier and Pedersen, André and Pelanis, Egidijus and Bouget, David and Survarachakan, Shanmugapriya and Langø, Thomas and Elle, Ole-Jakob and Lindseth, Frank}, publisher = {arXiv}, title={Train smarter, not harder: learning deep abdominal CT registration on scarce data}, year={2022}, doi = {10.48550/ARXIV.2011.06033}, url = {https://arxiv.org/abs/2011.06033}}